marjoleinF/viewinteract/README.md

 -   When gradient boosting is not employed (i.e., `learnrate = 0`), perfectly pure nodes will yield an error
 -   Rules that are perfectly negatively correlated (i.e., yield the exact opposite 0-1 pattern) should be identified and eliminated.
+-   Duplicate rules are identified currently within views with main and interaction rules separately.
+Should we keep it like that?
+Or should a main effect rule be preferred over a perfectly correlated interaction effect rule?